OSU-SRLab/MANTIS/README.md

 The software is programmed to use default parameters if the user chooses not to customize the settings.
 These default cut-offs have been selected during testing on various datasets.
-However, to customize the usage of the tool to better fit the user’s data, one could provide various command line parameters to the program, either directly on the command line, or using a configuration file (see above).
+However, to customize the usage of the tool to better fit the user’s data, one could provide various command line parameters to the program, either directly on the command line and/or with a configuration file (see above).
 The available parameters are listed below:

 |  **Flag(s)**       |          **Name**  | **Description** |
 | --- | --- | --- |